keeporsweep/keeporsweep-twitter/README.md

 - Unclear that sweep really deletes: Show a notice on first sweep only, that it will remove, and unretweet/unfavorite.
 - People in the audience have difficulty reading the Tweets: Needs a bigger screen for presentation, external monitor or even projector.
 Vertical monitor would be perfect for display of Tweet embed.
 - Unclear when Tweets are Retweets: Needs a better indicator for Retweets.
-- Sound effects not audible at crowded events: Need to be louder.
 - Sweeping could be more satisfying: Sound effects for spree sweeps (m-m-m-MONSTER SWEEP!) like in Unreal Tournament.
 - Possibly implement showing favorited Tweets too, with `favorites/list` and `favorites/destroy`.
 Needs additional indicator then.
 - Ability to undo last action would be nice.
 But in the case of sweeping we then need to hold off on actual deletion until the next action.